Gashkov/All/README.md

-# All project from upwork
+# All projects from upwork
 # and some any tests